WilsonBillkia/bane/README.md

 ## Installation Instructions:

-git clone and cd into the bane directory
+On your management machine with ansible installed, git clone bane and cd into the directory

 ```
 git clone https://github.com/WilsonBillkia/bane.git && cd bane
 ```

-Generate an rsa keypair in your working directory: (When prompted for a password just press enter twice)
+(Optional - but recommended, especially for production systems) Generate an rsa keypair in your working directory: (When prompted for a password just press enter twice and put the key under ISO27001 compliant management)

 This is for the ethereum node
 ```
-ssh-keygen -f vitalik -C "ethereum node key"
+ssh-keygen -f vitalik -C "vitaliks key"
 ```
 and for the Chainlink box
 ```
-ssh-keygen -f xuser -C "Chainlink node key"
+ssh-keygen -f sergey -C "sergeys key"
 ```

 You will have two keyfiles in your working directory for each command.
 (WARNING - use appropriate ISMS for your keys)